Understand your company's position and learn more about the options available

 Free Director Helpline: 0800 644 6080

 There are two main methods you can use to close a limited company.
-You can either apply to strike it off the Companies House register or enter into a formal liquidation process.
-The right option for you depends on whether the company has debts, and, if not, how much profit it has to return to the shareholders.
-Here we explain the key differences between Strike Off and Liquidation and when each is likely to be the most suitable closure method.
+You can either apply to strike it off the Companies House register, or alternatively enter into a formal liquidation process.
+The right option for you depends on whether the company has debts, and/or how much profit it has to distribute to shareholders.
+Here we explain the key differences between Strike Off and Liquidation and explain when each process is likely to be the most suitable closure method.

-Your company is solvent if it has enough assets to cover its liabilities and can repay all its creditors (parties it owes money to, like suppliers or lenders).
+Your company is solvent if it has enough assets to cover its liabilities and can repay all its creditors (parties it owes money to, such as suppliers and HMRC).
 You can close a solvent company using the Strike Off procedure or a solvent liquidation called a Members’ Voluntary Liquidation (MVL).

 The most appropriate closure method for you will depend on which procedure is the most cost-effective and tax-efficient in your circumstances, which we discuss below.